fomightez/sequencework/plot_expression_across_chromosomes/README.md

 ## plot_expression_across_chromosomes_direct.py
 > plots directly from Salmon-quantified data files, i.e. `quant.sf` files, or other raw output from RNA-Seq quantification software a ratio of expression values across chromosomes or scaffolds of a genome to highlight regions of deviation characteristic of aneuploidy or segmental duplication/deletion.

-Note that except for source and format of the input data, this script is like `plot_expression_across_chromosomes.py` script.
-I am just going to address the features that differ here.
-See that script above for further details.

 ### QUICK-START GUIDE